Exercise - Evaluate the performance of the deployed Event Hub using the Azure portal

 Sign into the Azure portal using the same account you activated the sandbox with.

-Find your Event Hub, using the Search bar, and open it.
+Find your Event Hub using the Search bar, and open it as we did in the previous exercise.

 On the Overview page, view the message counts.